 4. Sowing and reaping occur in different seasons

-One of the major characteristics of a farmer is patience.
-The farmer knows that the plant doesn’t germinate overnight.
+One of the main characteristics of a farmer is patience.
+The farmer knows that the plant doesn't germinate overnight.
 He knows there has to be a waiting period before he reaps the reward of his efforts.
 He is well aware that sowing and reaping occur in two separate seasons.
-Likewise you have to be patient.
-Don’t expect instant results.
-Seeds take time to grow and so does a career a business or any form of success for that matter.
+Likewise, you have to be patient.
+Don't expect instant results.
+Seeds take time to grow, so do a career, a business, or any form of success.

 5. You reap more than you sow.

-Success is therefore, never an issue of luck.
-There has to be sowing before reaping.
-Success demands a price.
-This universal principle works all the time.
-What you plant in your life is what you’ll eventually get back in greater amounts!
+Success is, therefore, never an issue of luck.
+It is about you sowing before you reap.
+It demands a price.
+Hence, this universal principle works all the time when you follow the process.
+What you plant in your life is what you'll eventually get back in more significant amounts!
 May your sowing and reaping for success be a fruitful one.